Neevera/neevera/README.md

 My focus is not just querying data, but engineering how data flows, transforms, and becomes reliable for analysis and applications.

 - 🔭 I’m currently working on building data-driven systems and pipeline projects
-- 🌱 I’m currently learning Data Engineering fundamentals, data pipelines, and infrastructure concepts
+- 🌱 I’m currently learning Data fundamentals, data pipelines, and infrastructure concepts
 - 👯 I’m looking to collaborate on data engineering, backend, or automation projects
 - 🤔 I’m looking for help with designing scalable data architectures and real-world pipeline implementation
-- 💬 Ask me about Python, data modeling, and automation workflows
+- 💬 Ask me about Python, data modeling, data augmentation and automation workflows
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy exploring how data flows behind the scenes more than just analyzing the final results